Kitisplode/minecraftMod-golemFirstStone/README.md

-# Minecraft Mod - Golem Dandori: Firsts of Legend Version 0.0.6 (Fabric)
+# Minecraft Mod - Golem Dandori: Legends Version 0.0.7 (Fabric)

 ---

-**A simple mod to add the Golem Firsts from Minecraft Legends into Minecraft Java Edition.**
+**A simple mod to add the Golems from Minecraft Legends into Minecraft Java Edition.**

 Currently contains all the Firsts, including the First of Stone, the First of Oak, the First of Brick, and the first of Diorite.
-Also now includes Cobblestone Golems, Plank Golems, and Mossy Golems.
+Also now includes Cobblestone Golems, Plank Golems, Mossy Golems, and Grindstone Golems!

 Note that all specifics (e.g. stats, materials, etc.) are subject to change as the mod further develops.